Are you doing really well, or really badly with your finances when compared to the average American?

 Track Your Finances

-- Best Overall Money Management App: Personal Capital
+- Best Overall Money Management App: Empower (formerly Personal Capital)

 - Best App For Simple Budgets: Mint

 - Best Free Budget Template: Savvy Couple Budget